dib-lab/elvers/docs/index.md

   - assemblyinput: Specify assembly for downstream steps
   - annotate : Annotate the transcriptome (dammit, sourmash)
   - quantify: Quantify transcripts (salmon)
+  - plass_assemble: assemble at the protein level with PLASS
+  - paladin_map: map to a protein assembly using paladin

+**main workflows:**

-  - default: preprocess, kmer_trim, assemble, annotate, quantify
+  - **default**: preprocess, kmer_trim, assemble, annotate, quantify

-You can see the available workflows (and which programs they run) by using the `--print_workflows` flag:
+  - **protein assembly**: preprocess, kmer_trim, plass_assemble, paladin_map

+Each included tool can also be run independently, if appropriate input files are provided.
+See each tool's documentation for details.

+## Additional Info

+See the help, here:
 ```
-./run_eelpond nema-test --print_workflows
+./run_eelpond -h
 ```

 **References:**